Phy1a/CY-BER-Path/README.md

 2. 'better_tile'  - This function adjusts the walls of a tile for a cleaner display. - assigns a value of -1 to walls that are already represented      by the adjacent tile wall.

-3.'print_colored' function: - This function displays a color string. - Uses ANSI color codes on Linux systems and library functions
+3. 'print_colored' function: - This function displays a color string. - Uses ANSI color codes on Linux systems and library functions
 Windows (GetStdHandle and SetConsoleTextAttribute) on Windows.

 4. Functions 'print_tile1', 'print_tile2', 'print_tile3':** - These functions display the first, second and third row of a tile, respectively.